Here you'll find out about the features available on Disciple's community platform.

 The "latest” tab simply display posts in a chronological order.

-If you really like a certain member’s post it’s possible to boost that post to the top of the hottest section via the Disciple hub or reshare it to the host feed. 😉🔥
+If you really like a certain member’s post it’s possible to boost that post to the top of the hottest section via the Console. 😉🔥

 We’ve developed a variety of ways for members to connect with you and with others.